Alternate Rogue: Expanded

 7th-level Bloodknife Archetype feature

-When you hit a creature with a Dread Strike attack, it cannot regain hit points until it finishes a long rest.
+When you hit a creature with a Dread Strike, it cannot regain hit points until it finishes a long rest.

-Also, whenever you use Dread Strike, you can reduce your Sneak Attack bonus by 1d8 and force the creature to make a Charisma saving throw against your Exploit save DC.
-On a failure, it is Frightened of you until the end of its next turn.
+Also, whenever you use Dread Strike, you can reduce your Sneak Attack bonus by 1d8 and force the creature to make a Charisma saving throw.
+On a failed save, it is Frightened of you until the end of its next turn.

 Siphon Vitality